Divide and Conquer: A Distributed Approach to Five Point Energy Minimization: Introduction

 The case $n=5$ has been notoriously intractable.
-There is a general feeling that for a wide range of energy choices, and in particular for the power law potentials (when $s>-2$) the global minimizer is either the TBP or an FP.
-Here is a run-down on what is known so far: \begin{itemize} \item The paper [{\bf HS\/}] has a rigorous computer-assisted proof that the TBP is the unique minimizer for the potential $F(r)=-r$.
+First let me introduce the two main players.
+The {\it Triangular Bi-Pyramid\/} (TBP) is the $5$ point configuration having one point at the north pole, one point at the south pole, and $3$ points arranged in an equilateral triangle on the equator.
+A {\it Four Pyramid\/} (FP) is a $5$-point configuration having one point at the north pole and $4$ points arranged in a square equidistant from the north pole.
+Here is a run-down on what is known so far: \begin{itemize} \item The paper [{\bf HZ\/}] has a rigorous computer-assisted proof that the TBP is the unique minimizer for the potential $F(r)=-r$.
 (Polya's problem). \item My paper [{\bf S1\/}] has a rigorous computer-assisted proof that the TBP is the unique minimizer for $R_1$ (Thomson's problem) and $R_2$.
 Again $R_s(d)=d^{-s}$. \item The paper [{\bf DLT\/}] gives a traditional proof that the TBP is the unique minimizer for the logarithmic potential. \item In [{\bf BHS\/}, Theorem 7] it is shown that, as $s \to \infty$, any sequence of $5$-point minimizers w.r.t. $R_s$ must converge (up to rotations) to the FP having one point at the north pole and the other $4$ points on the equator.
 In particular, the TBP is not a minimizer w.r.t $R_s$ when $s$ is sufficiently large.

-\item In 1977, T. W. Melnyk, O. Knop, and W. R. Smith, [{\bf MKS\/}] conjectured the existence of the phase transition constant, around $s=15.04808$, at which point the TBP ceases to be the minimizer w.r.t. $R_s$.
-This is the phase transition which our Main Theorem estabishes.